 Do I Need to File State Taxes If I Live Abroad?

-Whether or not you will need to file state taxes while living abroad depends on the state you lived in previously and if you still have ties to that state.
-But, you may not need to file a state tax if you live abroad.
-In fact, some states don’t levy state income taxes at all.
+Whether or not you will need to file state taxes while living abroad depends on which state you lived in and if you still have ties to that state.
+Some expats have to file state taxes from overseas, while others are exempt.
+Here’s how to know if you must file state taxes while living abroad:

 1. Determine If You’re a Resident of the State for Tax Purposes